gregversteeg/InfoDiffusionSimple/readme.md

 tensorboard --logdir .
 ```
 The main ideas can be read in the class in diffusionmodel.py.
-The diffusion model takes a denoising architecture as input (arguments are input and log SNR, output is size of input).
+The diffusion model takes a denoising architecture as input (arguments are input and log SNR, output has
+the same size of input).
 This simplified code assumes continuous density estimation, and requires specifying the log SNR range
 (see discussion below).